ordina-jworks/ordina-jworks.github.io/_posts/2018-07-31-Agile-Leadership-Game.md

 **TOP:**
 * Very nice game to play, offering lots of insight and actionable openings to start your transformation at leadership level.
 * The game doesn't take too long, can easily be played several times over time and can easily be fitted into a leadership programme, workshop, curriculum or “heidag”.
-* It’s a perfect self assessment game for management teams that are wondering how agile they actually are as a team. :)
+* It’s a perfect self-assessment game for management teams that are wondering how agile they actually are as a team. :)

+If you would like to try this game but don't yet have an experienced facilitator available, don't hesitate to reach out to us!
+We'd love to help!
 More information about the game can be found [here](https://www.agileconsortium.net/leadership-game/){:target="_blank"}.